Pro-Clinton Think Tank Hit With Sexual Harassment Allegations

 BuzzFeed describes the Center for American Progress as “the politics and policy hub for the Democratic establishment,” which was seen as a stepping stone, particularly for progressive women, seeking jobs in the Hillary Clinton White House (assuming there was one).
 It was founded by John Podesta, who chaired Hillary Clinton’s 2016 presidential campaign.

 Earlier this year, Hillary Clinton got into some hot water when she was accused of refusing to a fire an adviser who allegedly sexually harassed a woman who worked for Clinton during her 2008 presidential primary campaign against Barack Obama.
-Mrs. Clinton subsequently admitted in a 1,500 word Facebook post that she would have terminated the alleged offender if she had a do-over.
+Mrs. Clinton subsequently admitted in a 1,500-word Facebook post that she would have terminated the alleged offender if she had a do-over.

 CAP Pres Neera Tanden in an email to staff tonight: "At the end of the day the most important thing is that our staff feel safe, supported, and listened to.
 That that didn’t happen is something that is on me to rectify for the future.” https://t.co/M7ZeXN0LDZ